keunlee/k8s-operators-over-ez/docs/02/02-a-golang-operator-over-easy.md

 In this step, you will define your operator specifications and status attributes.

+For reference, the full CR Definition Implementation can be found here: https://bit.ly/32jOlSU

 **Operator Specifications**:

 These are user defined properties of your operator.
 When you add a specification, you typically implement your operator to respond/react off of the specification that is set.